 Preprints in the Biomedical Sciences: The Future is Here

-New publication on “symmetry breaking in ensembles of ES cells†Progress on our attempts to understand the connection between genes, signals, cells and embryos have just been published in Development.
-In a first paper we describe a new experimental system in which we coax mouse Embryonic Stem cells to make structures with an anterior posterior axis and a germ layer organization that resembles that of an embryo (http://dev.biologists.org/content/141/22/4231.full).
-In a second paper we use this experimental system to gain some insights into the emergence of the spinal cord (http://dev.biologists.org/content/141/22/4243.full).
+New publication on “symmetry breaking in ensembles of ES cells” Progress on our attempts to understand the connection between genes, signals, cells and embryos have just been published in Development.
+In a first paper we describe a new experimental system in which we coax mouse Embryonic Stem cells to make structures with an anterior posterior axis and a germ layer organization that resembles that of an embryo (https://dev.biologists.org/content/141/22/4231.full).
+In a second paper we use this experimental system to gain some insights into the emergence of the spinal cord (https://dev.biologists.org/content/141/22/4243.full).
 You can see a movie and some thoughts on the experiments […]

 Yesterday we wished farewell to Pedro Machado, a young physicist who has been in the lab for the last few years, educating us in the use of measurement and theory to understand biological systems.
 Pedro came to Cambridge four years ago fresh from a PhD in Holland on quantum gravity and a great interest in understanding the emergent properties of cells within tissues.
 At the time Nicole Gorfinkiel had started a trip trying to put some physics in the process of ‘dorsal closure’, a morphogenetic event at the end of Drosophila embryogenesis we had been working on for some […]